 Realistically, anything METI can broadcast pales in comparison to the brilliant blue omnidirectional beacon we know as Earth.
 Absent some astoundingly fortunate confluence of extremely rare circumstances, the best METI can realistically hope for is to confirm to an alien civilization that Earth is the home of an intelligent species of some kind.
 In all likelihood, aliens will spot a METI signal only because they have already detected signs of life on Earth.

 Therefore, in all likelihood, sending messages to the stars does nothing to increase the chances of contacting aliens, but nor does it increase the risks associated with making contact.
 There is no hiding place.
 Earth itself singles us out as a place of special interest to any alien observers out there, even if we are just one of millions of life-bearing worlds throughout the Milky Way.

-Does that mean we should make ready for extraterrestrial visitors, or be on the lookout for some kind of contact from afar?
-Perhaps, though detectable evidence of our global industrial prowess is only a few decades old, so unless our nearest neighbors are very close, it will be decades before they are alerted to our presence as a technologically capable society.
+Does that mean we should make ready for extraterrestrial visitors, or be on the lookout for attempts to contact us from afar?
+Perhaps, though detectable evidence of our global industrial prowess is only a few decades old, so unless our nearest neighbors are only a few dozen light years away, it will be decades before they are alerted to our presence as a technologically capable society.

 Find out in part two, Facing the Unknown.

 © Copyright Michael J. Walker, 2014-2018.

 All Rights Reserved.